ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Experiments

-To verify the effect of the Object-agnostic Forgery Prompt, we illustrate the feature changes with and without prompt learning in Figure~\ref{fig:visual_ablation}. \textit{w/o Object} represents FL-Expert without using the Object-agnostic Forgery Prompt (replacing with an ``\textit{object}'' word token).
-It can be observed that our design significantly improves the accuracy of forgery localization.
+To investigate the impact of the Object-agnostic Forgery Prompt, we visualize the feature changes with and without prompt learning in Figure~\ref{fig:visual_ablation}. \textit{w/o Object} represents FL-Expert without using the Object-agnostic Forgery Prompt (replacing with an ``\textit{object}'' word token).
+It can be observed that our design substantially enhances the accuracy of forgery localization, highlighting its effectiveness in guiding the model to focus on relevant manipulated regions.